machacekmartin/node-tictactoe/README.md

 # tictactoe
-Tictactoe using JS.
+Customizable Tictactoe using JS.

 Use Node for interpreting.

+New config file now contains:
+  size of the board
-Config file contains settings of the board, players, number of fields in order to win and other minor stuff..
+  number of players and their symbols number of fields in order to win, flags for command line prints & automatic history clearance

-Proof of concept, GUI & other improvements TODO
+Now a proof of concept..
+GUI & other improvements incoming